Blind Chance: Influences

 In their interviews on the DVD (both region 1 and 2), Agnieszka Holland and film scholar Annette Insdorf identify Sliding Doors as a film influenced by Blind Chance.
 In both films, the outcome hinges on whether or not the protagonist catches a train, but in Sliding Doors, only two scenarios are presented (protagonist catches the train, doesn't catch it).
-Holland said "... a number of films just flat-out stole the concept... a mediocre film ... called Sliding Doors....
+Holland said "... a number of films just flat-out stole the concept... a mediocre film... called Sliding Doors...
 They took the concept and distorted it to where all the philosophical depth and stylistic subtlety disappeared."

-Run Lola Run does not involve trains, but is similar to Blind Chance in that three scenarios are presented hinging on how the protagonist negotiates a mad dash through a crowded space.
+Run Lola Run is similar to Blind Chance in that three scenarios are presented hinging on how the protagonist negotiates a mad dash through a crowded space.
 In Blind Chance the outcome of the life of the protagonist depends on how he handles the situation with the beer drinking fellow.
-In Run Lola Run, Lola had no choice.
-Her life depends on external factors.
-Her life changes because she is at the same place but a few seconds later, and so either gets hit by a car or can just avoid it.
+In Run Lola Run, as Lola is leaving her apartment building, she has a confrontation with a young man and a dog.
+The result of this confrontation determines the outcome for her and her boyfriend.
 In Blind Chance, circumstances lead Witek to have a different character in each plot, echoed in Run Lola Run by the photographic montages shown of the people Lola passes along the way.
 First Witek is a communist, then a religious anticommunist, and finally he is apolitical.